volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 #### 9- Transformer Encoder: Sentiment Analysis made on the torch.datasets.IMDB dataset.
-Torch.datasets has IMDB dataset that is made of 25000 comments made on several movies.
-Some positive and some negative comments.
-A simple Transformer Encoder is coded from scratch with PyTorch and then it is used to do sentiment analysis on these comments.
+TORCHTEXT.DATASETS.IMDB dataset is made of 25000 comments on several movies.
+A simple Transformer Encoder is coded from scratch with PyTorch and then used for performing a sentiment analysis on these comments.
+The encoder model is trying to detect whether these comments are positive or negative.